Global search

 Frequently Asked Questions

 The class action is about “flex commissions” paid by Westpac & St George Finance to car dealers.
-The Plaintiffs alleged that Westpac & St George Finance allowed car dealers to set the interest rates on consumers’ car loans; and paid higher commissions to car dealers when they set higher interest rates on those loans.
-The Plaintiffs alleged that the car dealers’ conduct resulted in consumers paying higher interest rates on their car loans than they otherwise would have done; that it constituted “unfair conduct” for the purposes of the National Consumer Credit Protection Act 2009 (Cth); and that Westpac & St George Finance is responsible for the car dealers’ conduct.
+The class action claimed that Westpac & St George Finance allowed car dealers to set the interest rates on consumers’ car loans and paid higher commissions to car dealers when they set higher interest rates on those loans.
+The class action alleged that flex commissions were unfair and unlawful and resulted in consumers paying higher interest rates on their loans than they otherwise would have done.

 Group Members had a consumer car loan arranged through a car dealer between 1 March 2013 and 31 October 2018 with Westpac, St. George Finance, Bank of Melbourne or BankSA.

-You are registered for the flex commission class action against Westpac & St George Finance if you completed the registration form on our website between 20 June and 23 July 2025 in respect of this class action.
+You are registered for the flex commission class action against Westpac & St George Finance if you completed the registration form on our website by 23 July 2025 in respect of this class action.

-Registered Group Members will have received an email confirming their registration upon completion of their registration.
+Registered Group Members will have received an email confirming their registration upon completion of their registration and will have received communications from us since.
+New registrations cannot be accepted.

 The SDS establishes the procedures for distributing the settlement sum to Eligible Group Members.